rohancragg/blog-notes/docs/devops/devops-for-the-terrified.md

 ## Preparing your machine

 Install the most common extensions you might need.
-This is using [a tool called `scoop` which I've talked about before](/misc/scoop).
+This is using [a tool called **Scoop** which I've talked about before](/misc/scoop).

 Open Powershell and run this: